eamoe/programming-bitcoin/README.md

  - The one input must have a previous index of ffffffff.

 These three conditions determine whether a transaction is a coinbase transaction or not.

+## Simplified Payment Verification

+For any wallet, there are two scenarios that we’re concerned with:
+ - Paying someone

+ - Getting paid by someone

+If you are paying someone with your Bitcoin wallet, it is up to the person receiving your bitcoins to verify that they’ve been paid.
+Once they’ve verified that the transaction has been included in a block sufficiently deep, the other side of the trade, or the good or service, will be given to you.

+When getting paid bitcoins, however, we have a dilemma.
+If we are connected and have the full blockchain, we can easily see when the transaction is in a sufficiently deep block, at which point we give the other party our goods or services.
+But if we don’t have the full blockchain, as with a phone, what can we do?

+The answer lies in the Merkle root field from the block header.